maxxNcode/say-to-go/TROUBLESHOOTING.md

 ### Problem: Console errors related to Mapillary
 **Cause**: Invalid or expired API token
 **Solution**:
-1. Check that the Mapillary access token in script.js is valid
+1. Check that the Mapillary access token in config.js is valid
 2. Obtain a new token from Mapillary if needed
+3. Make sure you've properly configured the config.js file

 ## Advanced Troubleshooting